Stress–strain analysis: Types of structures

 In civil engineering applications, one typically considers structures to be in static equilibrium: that is, are either unchanging with time, or are changing slowly enough for viscous stresses to be unimportant (quasi-static).
 In mechanical and aerospace engineering, however, stress analysis must often be performed on parts that are far from equilibrium, such as vibrating plates or rapidly spinning wheels and axles.
 In those cases, the equations of motion must include terms that account for the acceleration of the particles.
 In structural design applications, one usually tries to ensure the stresses are everywhere well below the yield strength of the material.
 In the case of dynamic loads, the material fatigue must also be taken into account.
 However, these concerns lie outside the scope of stress analysis proper, being covered in materials science under the names strength of materials, fatigue analysis, stress corrosion, creep modeling, and other.

 Experimental methods

 Stress analysis can be performed experimentally by applying forces to a test element or structure and then determining the resulting stress using sensors.
 In this case the process would more properly be known as testing (destructive or non-destructive).
 Experimental methods may be used in cases where mathematical approaches are cumbersome or inaccurate.
 Special equipment appropriate to the experimental method is used to apply the static or dynamic loading.

-There are a number of experimental methods which may be used:
+There are a number of experimental methods that may be used: